 500 is 50 pips.

-When you click buy or sell, a stop loss and target will automatically be sent out.
+When you click buy or sell (sends out a market order), a stop loss and target will automatically be sent out.
 When day trading, you just need to click or buy or sell, make sure your SL, target, and position size are correct, and the rest is done for you.

 If your orders appear on your chart (Tools, Options, Charts, Show orders), you can click on your stop loss or target and drag them around to different prices.